iasd-deploy/deploy-adventistas.org/app/es/wp-content/plugins/custom-sidebars/readme.txt

 Custom Sidebars has the same license as WordPress, so you can use it wherever you want for free.
 Yay!

 == Changelog ==

+= 3.35 =
+* 2022-01-11
+* Improved the classic widgets screen detection - "Classic Widgets" plugin is no longer necessary if you add appropriate filters via some other plugin or theme

+= 3.32 =
+* 2021-07-18
+* Added notice for WP 5.8

 = 3.31 =
 * 2021-01-30